Ray Fosse: Cleveland Indians

 The Cleveland Indians selected Fosse in the first round of the 1965 MLB draft.
 Fosse played three seasons in the minor leagues before making his major-league debut with the Indians on September 8, 1967, at the age of 20.
 He returned to the minor leagues for the 1968 season, where he posted a .301 batting average in 103 games for the Portland Beavers of the Pacific Coast League.

 Returning to the Indians in 1970, he platooned alongside Duke Sims.
 In the first half of 1970, he posted a .313 batting average with 16 home runs and 45 runs batted in.
 He hit in 23 consecutive games beginning June 9, the longest American League (AL) hitting streak since 1961, and was chosen as a reserve for the 1970 All-Star Game by Earl Weaver, the American League manager.

 In the final play of the 1970 All-Star Game, Fosse was injured in a collision with Pete Rose at home plate.
 Initial X-rays revealed no fractures or other damage, although a re-examination the following year found Fosse had sustained a fractured and separated shoulder, which healed incorrectly, causing chronic pain that was never entirely resolved.
-Rose asserted that he was simply trying to win the game, and that Fosse — who had moved a few feet up the third-base line to receive the throw from Amos Otis — was blocking the plate, but Rose was widely criticized for over-aggressive play in an exhibition game.
-Fosse went on to play 42 games in the second half of the season, hitting .297 and winning the AL Gold Glove Award.
+Rose asserted that he was simply trying to win the game, and that Fosse — who had moved a few feet up the third-base line to receive the throw — was blocking the plate, but Rose was widely criticized for over-aggressive play in an exhibition game.
+Fosse went on to play 42 games in the second half of the season, hitting .297 and winning the AL Gold Glove Award, but said that he was never as good a batter after the injury.

 Fosse continued to be plagued by injuries in 1971 when he was kicked in his right hand during a brawl against the Detroit Tigers on June 18, sustaining a gash that required five stitches and sidelined him for more than a week.
 When he returned, he tore a ligament in his left hand during an at-bat against Denny McLain, forcing him to miss the 1971 All-Star Game.
 Despite these injuries, Fosse appeared in 133 games and led the league's catchers in assists and in double plays to win his second consecutive Gold Glove Award.
 He also posted a .276 batting average and contributed 12 home runs and a career-high 62 runs batted in for the last place Indians.

 Fosse's contributions at calling pitches was evident when Indians pitcher Gaylord Perry won the American League Cy Young Award in 1972.
 Perry gave Fosse credit for his success: "I've got to split it up and give part, a big part, to my catcher, Ray Fosse.
 He kept pushing me in games when I didn't have good stuff.
 He'd come out and show me that big fist of his when I wasn't bearing down the way he thought I should."